pulmonomics-lab/roplspvs/README.md

 Install needed packages BiocManager, Ropls, ggplot2, ggrepel, kableExtr, gridEstra, ggpubr, matrixStats, stringr, tryCatchLog, tools, devtools and DescTools.
 These are installed if running the file dependencies.R using the following code

 ```
-source("<path to Ropls_with_permutated_variable_selection>/dependencies.R")
+source("<path to roplspvs>/dependencies.R")

  ```

 # Run example data
-To run example-data download folders and files in Ropls-with-permutated-variable-selection.
+To run example-data download folders and files in roplspvs.
 Set working directory to your project folder where the results will be stored.
 To start the analysis run the following code

 ```
 setwd("<path to your project folder>")
-source("<path to Ropls_with_permutated_variable_selection>/Ropls_with_permutated_variable_selection_Run.R")
+source("<path to roplspvs>/Roplspvs_Run.R")

 ```